 - To involve brothers and sisters in the often solitary activities of their siblings on the autistic spectrum;

-- To provide opportunities for brothers and sisters with ASD siblings to share experiences.
+- To provide opportunities for brothers and sisters with autistic siblings to share experiences.

 Everybody is welcome.
-If you think your child would enjoy the sessions, please come along.
+If you think your child or someone that you know would enjoy the sessions, please come along.
 There is no charge for attendance.

 What people say about The Engine Shed:

 ‘This is the only place where I can take Michael that he is genuinely relaxed and where he is happy to just be himself’.

 ‘It is great to have the chance to sit and chat – the children are so happy and they can’t ‘escape!’.
 It is very relaxing for all of us’.